jistok/greenplum-cdc/README.md

 # Change Data Capture (CDC) from MySQL to Greenplum Database

 ## Abstract
-When a Pivotal Cloud Foundry operator installs PCF, it’s very likely they will choose to deploy the MySQL database tile (the author's observation).
+When a Pivotal Cloud Foundry operator installs PCF, it’s likely they will choose to deploy the MySQL database tile (the author's observation).
 With this in place, developers can easily self-provision a persistence layer for their applications.
 Each of these MySQL database instances tends to serve